elatov/puppet/epel/README.md

  * Vlastimil Holer <holer@ics.muni.cz>

 # Alternatives
-If you're on CentOS 7, you can just `yum install epel-release` as it's in centos-extras.
+If you're on CentOS 7 or CentOS 8, you can just `yum install epel-release` as it's in centos-extras.